JeneLitsch/Litan/doc/stdlib/algorithm/sum.md

 ## std::sum(range)
 **Parameters:**
-* range: A range or an array
+* range: a tuple or array

 **Return value:**
 The calculated sum

 **Description:**
-Starts with 0 and sums all elements in range.
+Starts with 0 and sums up all elements in the range.

 ---